-The Rushworth Composition Prize in association with the Rushworth Foundation provides an exceptional range of opportunities for an early-career composer aged 18+ with no upper age limit, who writes original music.
+The Rushworth Composition Prize, in association with the Rushworth Foundation, provides an exceptional range of opportunities for an early-career composer who writes original music.

-The Prize offers an early- career composer the opportunity to build a long-term collaborative and creative relationship with Liverpool Philharmonic, which supports composers during the commission period and beyond.
-The Prize winner receives tailored support and resources from across the music professional.
+The Prize offers composers aged 18+, with no upper age limit, the opportunity to build a long-term collaborative and creative relationship with Liverpool Philharmonic, which supports composers during the commission period and beyond.

 What will the winner receive?